Q: Popcorn is presented as both a healthy and an unhealthy snack, depending on who you ask. Is it good for me?

 A: You are correct, popcorn is sometimes healthy and sometimes not at all.
 In it’s more natural form, the answer is, yes, it is healthy.

 Popcorn is a whole-grain, fiber-rich food, so you digest the carbs slowly and steadily.
-It’s also very low in calories (especially for a snack food).
+It’s also very low in calories (especially compared to many other snack foods).
 More benefits: It contains free radical-fighting antioxidants and tryptophan, an amino acid important for sleep.
-(If you’re noshing while watching Netflix before bed, that’s a good thing.)
+(If you’re noshing while watching Netflix before bed, that may be just the right snack.)

 RELATED: 10 Foods That Help You Sleep

 The Problem With: Movie Theater Popcorn

 While the kernels themselves may be nutritious, your local theater likely pops its corn using a lot of unhealthy, low-quality oil and pours on the salt (and that’s before you add the “butter” sauce that’s generally made with artificial ingredients).